aditi-raj-dev/learning-log/day7_reflection.md

 I still find it difficult to independently decide the best approach for new DSA problem without guided thinking.

 ## One improvement for next week
-I will focus on understanding problem - solving approaches first in plain English before writing any code.
+I will focus on understanding problem- solving approaches first in plain English before writing any code.